MarquezProject/marquez/docs/index.md

 **Dataset:** A dataset has an `owner`, unique `name`, `schema`, `version`, and optional `description`.
 A dataset is contained within a datasource.
 A `datasource` enables the grouping of physical datasets to their physical source.
 A version `pointer` into the historical set of changes is present for each dataset and maintained by Marquez.
 When a dataset change is committed back to Marquez, a distinct version ID is generated, stored, then set to `current` with the pointer updated internally.

 **Dataset Version:** A read-only _immutable_ `version` of a dataset.
-Each version can be read independently and has a unique version ID for the corresponding dataset.
-The _latest_ version ID is considered to have changed when a modification to the dataset has been recorded.
-To compute a distinct version ID, Marquez applies a versioning function to a set of c corresponding to the `datasource` associated with the dataset.
+Each version can be read independently and has a unique ID mapped to a dataset change preserving its state at some given point in time.
+The _latest_ version ID is considered to have changed only when a modification to the dataset has been recorded.
+To compute a distinct ID for a given dataset version, Marquez applies a versioning function to a set of properties corresponding to its underlying datasource.

 ## Roadmap